 Private Exchange for Convenience and Coverage

 If you are eligible to use a private exchange, such as the FICPA-sponsored CPA Insurance Marketplace, the process can be much simpler and there is ample help in choosing the right plan to suit your family’s needs.
-Here are 5 great reasons a private exchange offers better benefits to their members:
+Here are 5 great reasons a private exchange offers better benefits to its members:

-- One Stop Research and Purchase.
-All of the information you need to choose the right policy and the ability to purchase your coverage is located in the same convenient place.
+- One Stop Research and Purchase: All of the information you need to choose the right policy and the ability to purchase your coverage is located in the same convenient place.

-- “Best Fit” Helps You Save Money.
-Using the FICPA-sponsored CPA Insurance Marketplace offers you the option of using the Best Fit search engine to choose the right option for the lowest cost.
+- “Best Fit” Helps You Save Money: Using the FICPA-sponsored CPA Insurance Marketplace offers you the option of using the Best Fit search engine to choose the right option for the lowest cost.

-- Benefits Counselors.
-Our licensed Benefits Counselors are available to help you choose the right policy for your needs and help explain all of the particulars available in the coverage you purchase.
+- Benefits Counselors: Our licensed Benefits Counselors are available to help you choose the right policy for your needs and help explain all of the particulars available in the coverage you purchase.

-- Concierge Advocacy.
-Going through the exchange means that you’ll have a concierge available to help you negotiate with your insurance in the event there is any dispute over coverage.
+- Concierge Advocacy: Going through the exchange means that you’ll have a concierge available to help you negotiate with your insurance in the event there is any dispute over coverage.

 Still Need to Sign Up For Your 2017 Policy?